 Bacalar, Mexico, Is the Yucatan Peninsula’s Hidden Gem

-A short two-hour flight separates the coast of South Florida from Mexico's Yucatan Peninsula.
-With Mayan ruins, gorgeous Caribbean beaches, lively coral reefs, raucous nightlife and some of the best food in the world, the region deserves all the hype that it gets.
+A two-hour flight separates the coast of South Florida from Mexico's Yucatan Peninsula.
+With Mayan ruins, gorgeous Caribbean beaches, lively coral reefs, raucous nightlife and some of the best food in the world, the region deserves all the hype it gets.

 Perhaps none are as magical as Bacalar.